 “My hope for the IUCRC initiative is that we can engage finance professionals who understand the system’s utility and potential, and then, through further discussions, can help us make it more useful,” Prof. Florescu said.
 “The system is so complex that we can’t just hand it off to other researchers or companies yet.
 We need to simplify its use, so we can focus on applications that are actually valuable.”

-The IUCRC grant offers annual funding of $750,000 per center for as many as 10 years, to help sort out the challenges of interdisciplinary, interscholastic research and ensure concepts like SHIFT get the visibility in industry that they need to grow into successes.
+If CRAFT is approved beyond the planning phase, it will be eligible for annual NSF funding of $750,000 per center for as many as 10 years, to help sort out the challenges of interdisciplinary, interscholastic research and ensure concepts like SHIFT get the visibility in industry that they need to grow into successes.

 SHIFT offers two main iterations — an ability to replay historical market conditions, and a market simulation driven by agents that buy and sell according to their own algorithms.
 The combination of real-time and simulated data is valuable for researchers trying to see the micro and macro activity in the market — the behavior between buyers and sellers, as well as the impact their activities have on pricing.
 In the right hands, it could allow a gamut of applications, from more accurately testing algorithms to identify coding errors, to stress-testing the markets to see their responses to a crash.

 At the workshop, Prof. Florescu’s project got some industry attention from professionals asking about stability, investor protection and prevention of financial crimes.
 Nearly 200 people registered for the invitation-only event, a strong sign for the future stability of the center, according to Dr. Steve Yang, principal investigator on CRAFT.